 Learn how to connect Cloud Edition to an RDS database in AWS.

-Video recorded using: Ignition 8.1
+Video recorded using: Ignition 8.3

 Transcript

 (open in window)[00:00] In this lesson, I'll demonstrate how to connect to an AWS RDS Aurora database from Ignition running in an EC2 instance.
-I already have Ignition installed in an EC2 instance, and it's VPC has already been set up to accept incoming HTTP connections.
+I already have Ignition installed in an EC2 instance, and its VPC has already been set up to accept incoming HTTP connections.
 To see how I set this up, you can refer to the Ignition AMI video.
-To start, from the RDS dashboard, I'll click Create Database.
-For my database creation method, I'm gonna choose standard create instead of easy create, and the reason for this is it'll give me the ability to specify more configuration options, such as an initial database name.
-Next, I'll pick the Aurora engine that's compatible with MySQL, and I'll scroll down.
-I'm gonna choose the dev/test template.
+To start, from the Aurora and RDS dashboard, I'll click create database.
+For my database creation method, I'm gonna choose Standard Create instead of Easy Create, and the reason for this is it'll give me the ability to specify more configuration options, such as an initial database name.
+Next, I can pick my database engine From the options listed here, I'll leave mine on the Aurora engine that's compatible with Postgres, and I'll scroll down.
+For my template, I'm gonna choose Dev/Test, but if you're setting up a production database, you can keep that selected.
 Under settings, I'll need to specify a DB cluster identifier, which is how I'll identify this database in AWS.
-I'll leave the master username as admin, and I'll specify a master password.
+I'm just gonna prepend some text to make it clear what it's for.

-[01:05] Make sure that you don't forget this as you'll need it later.
-For the instance configuration, I'm gonna leave the default values, since this is just a demonstration, but you can click this dropdown to pick a different database class to suit your needs.
-The next thing I wanna change is the connectivity settings.
-I'm gonna click this radio button to connect to an EC2 Compute resource, and then this dropdown appears and I can see my running instances, and I'll select my instance running Ignition.
+[01:07] I'll leave the master username as postgres, and I'll specify a master password.
+If you provide your own password, make sure that you don't forget it as you'll need it later.
+For the instance configuration, I'm gonna leave the default values, but you can change these options to choose a capacity that meets the needs of your system.
+Next, I'll scroll down to connectivity.
+I'm gonna click this radio button to connect to an EC2 compute resource, and then this dropdown appears and I can see my running instances and select my instance running Ignition.
 This will cause my database to automatically get added to the Ignition VPC.
 I'll let it automatically set up a DB subnet group.
-However, under VPC Security group, I'm gonna choose the security group that was created with my VPC stack.
-If you click additional configuration here, you can see the default database port and see that it's 3306.
-And if you want, you could change it here.
-I'll continue scrolling down toward, it says additional configuration here, and now I can expand it and specify my initial database name.
-Note that they say Amazon RDS does not create a database if nothing is specified here, but we'll need an initial database to exist to create our connection from Ignition.
-When I go to create the connection from Ignition, the default database name and the connect URL is gonna be "test".
+However, under VPC Security group, I'm gonna choose the Ignition security group that was created with my VPC stack.
+If you click additional configuration here, you can see that the default database port is 5432, and you can change that if you want.
+Next, I'll scroll all the way down to additional configuration, expand this, and this is where I can specify an initial database name.